opengisch/QField-docs/documentation/how-to/measuring-tool.en.md

 vertices.
 By default, the measured geometry will be a line; to change to a polygon, simply connect the coordinate cursor to the first vertex entered.

-For the segment formed of the two last vetices added, details returned include segment length and its azimuth.
+For the segment formed of the two last vertices added, details returned include segment length and its azimuth.
 When the measured geometry is a line, the total line length is provided while the perimeter and area are displayed for polygons.

 ## Elevation profiling